Vectorly/docs/docs/technology.md

 ### Vectorization

-Our vectorization algorithms take MP4 videos, and convert them to our vector format.
+Our vectorization algorithms take in standard video formats (mov, avi, mp4), and convert them using our encoding technology to a .vvid format.
 You can get started vectorizing videos [here](https://dashboard.vectorly.io/signup)